gohryt/programming-languages-research/DEBUGGERS.md

 Elm's architecture (The Elm Architecture, TEA) naturally supports time-travel debugging because every state update produces a new immutable state value.
 The debugger simply holds onto each state over time and provides a slider to scrub through them.

-Because Elm's model values are immutable, there is no need for deep copying or structural sharing — the runtime already shares structure between consecutive states via persistent data structures.
-Time-travel is essentially free.
+Because Elm's model values are immutable, the debugger does not need to deep-copy mutable object graphs at each step.
+Consecutive states can share structure through persistent data structures, making time-travel cheap compared with snapshotting an equivalent mutable program.

 This only works for languages designed around immutable values from the start.
 Retrofitting it onto mutable-state languages requires explicit snapshotting, which is expensive.
 Elm demonstrates that language-level design decisions can make powerful debugging features trivial to implement.